Labour Party (Turkey)

 The Labour Party (in Turkish: Emek Partisi, EMEP) is a communist party in Turkey.
-Its chairman is Ercüment Akdeniz.
+Its chairperson is Seyit Aslan.
 The party was founded as Emek Partisi (Labour Party, EP) in 1996.
 Due to its ban by the Constitutional Court, it was refounded with the name Emeğin Partisi (Party of Labour, EMEP), the same year.
 In 2005, the name "Emek Partisi" was reinstalled after the European Court of Human Rights held the ban was a violation of Article 11 of the European Convention on Human Rights.